A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

 \subsection{Implications and practical takeaways}

-\paragraph*{Timing feasibility relative to OFDM numerologies:} Equations \eqref{eq:tofdm_feasibility}--\eqref{eq:tss_def} show that the relevant feasibility question is whether the reconfiguration transient $T_{\mathrm{sw}}$ is small relative to the intended OFDM symbol duration class $T_{\mathrm{OFDM}}$.
+Equations \eqref{eq:tofdm_feasibility}--\eqref{eq:tss_def} show that the relevant feasibility question is whether the reconfiguration transient $T_{\mathrm{sw}}$ is small relative to the intended OFDM symbol duration class $T_{\mathrm{OFDM}}$.
 Microsecond-class tuning therefore supports many OFDM operating points directly in the time domain: it is comfortably below long-symbol OFDM classes (tens of microseconds) and can remain compatible even with short-symbol OFDM classes (few microseconds) when $T_{\mathrm{sw}}$ is sufficiently small.
 The steady-state interval $T_{\mathrm{ss}}=T_{\mathrm{OFDM}}-T_{\mathrm{sw}}$ provides a direct measure of how much of each OFDM symbol can be spent producing a clean sinusoid under fixed analog settings.

-\paragraph*{Insertion-loss implication (balanced tree):} For $N\le 16$, Table~\ref{tab:joint_rate_power_summary} indicates that microsecond-class reconfiguration and single-digit-dB stress-case insertion loss are simultaneously feasible when the effective per-control insertion loss is kept near the $\lesssim 1$--$1.5$\,dB regime.
+For $N\le 16$, Table~\ref{tab:joint_rate_power_summary} indicates that microsecond-class reconfiguration and single-digit-dB stress-case insertion loss are simultaneously feasible when the effective per-control insertion loss is kept near the $\lesssim 1$--$1.5$\,dB regime.
 The balanced-tree topology ensures that the number of programmable splitting stages per antenna grows only as $\log_2 N$ (with one additional output phase element).

-\paragraph*{System-boundary note (front-end, compute excluded, OTS/COTS):} In \Cref{tab:equal_power_comparison_sub6}, both the analog and digital power figures are evaluated at a \emph{consistent RF-front-end boundary} and intentionally \emph{exclude} baseband/compute power.
+In \Cref{tab:equal_power_comparison_sub6}, both the analog and digital power figures are evaluated at a \emph{consistent RF-front-end boundary} and intentionally \emph{exclude} baseband/compute power.
 The digital baseline accounts for the per-chain RF/IF hardware overhead plus the PA/FEM contribution needed to deliver $p_{\mathrm{ant}}$ (compute excluded), while the analog estimate accounts for the single PA drive inflation caused by passive insertion loss plus the DC draw of the programmable phase-control network.
-All coefficients and operating points are anchored to existing OTS/COTS components and published commercial front-end budgeting examples, rather than hypothetical designs.
+All coefficients and operating points are anchored to existing COTS components and published commercial front-end budgeting examples, rather than hypothetical designs.

 If one instead seeks \emph{total radio} power (including baseband/compute, platform DC/DC, and system functions), those terms must be added on top of the front-end figures and will depend strongly on the specific device and implementation.